saeedbidi/option_pricing/README.md

 ##  📖 **Code Explanation**

 ### **1. Black-Scholes Model**
-The **Black-Scholes model** gives a closed-form solution for pricing European-style options, based on the assumption that stock prices follow a geometric Brownian motion.
+The **Black-Scholes model** gives a closed-form solution for pricing call and put options, based on the assumption that stock prices follow a geometric Brownian motion.

 #### **Formula**
 For call options: